mstack/bootcamp-azure-cosmosdb/readme.md

 ![Screenshot 014 - New .NET Core Console App][14]

 2. To be able to connect to the Azure Cosmos DB we need the **Microsoft.Azure.Cosmos DB.Core** NuGet package.
 Therefore follow the next steps
-    1. Right click the project and select 'Manage NuGet Packages in the context menu.
+    1. Right click the project and select 'Manage NuGet Packages' in the context menu.
-    2. In the Nuget Explorer switch to the *Browse* tab and search for 'Azure Cosmos DB'
+    2. In the Nuget Explorer switch to the *Browse* tab and search for 'Azure Cosmos DB Core'
-    3. From the result list select the Cosmos DB library with .NET Core mentioned: **Microsoft.Azure.Cosmos DB.Core**
+    3. From the result list select the Cosmos DB library with .NET Core mentioned: **Microsoft.Azure.DocumentDB.Core** (Microsoft didn't rename the NuGet package from DocumentDb to CosmosDb so this is the one we need.)
     4. Finally click *Install* followed by *Accept* on the several license agreements.
 		![Screenshot 015 - Adding Cosmos DB NuGet pacakge to the .NET Core Console App][15]